TheNinth7/openhab-garmin/source/README.md

     *(See the user manual for configuration details.)*

 * **`sitemap/`**
-  Implements sitemap retrieval and polling logic:
+  Handles sitemap retrieval, polling, and processing logic:

-  * `SitemapRequest`: Periodically fetches sitemap data and triggers UI updates.
+  * `SitemapRequest`: Periodically fetches sitemap data from openHAB and triggers its processing.
-  * `GlanceSitemapRequest`: A simplified version used by the *Glance* to store responses for later use by the *Widget*.
+  * `SitemapProcessor` and `SitemapProcessorTasks`: Process the retrieved sitemap data and act as the interface between `SitemapRequest` and the menu update logic in `/user-interface/sitemap-menu`.

 **Further reading:**